 4. Unpatched Security Vulnerabilities In IT Systems

 If you do not properly maintain your servers, software, website, and operating systems, you open yourself up to cyber attacks.
 Regular patching and updating of IT systems are essential for protecting your information.

 Poorly-updated and unpatched systems mean that you could have known vulnerabilities in your IT systems – which can lead to hacks and unauthorized access to your data.
 Make sure your IT team is on top of patching, maintaining, and updating all of your mission-critical systems.

 5. Poorly Secured Wireless Networks

 If you do not secure your wireless network properly, it’s possible for hackers to log into your network and intercept and read data that’s sent through your network.
 This could lead to the loss of user data and passwords, sensitive corporate information, intellectual property, and more.

 Make sure you take the proper steps to secure your wireless network, such as implementing strict access controls, using complex passwords, and encrypting wireless network traffic.

 Protect Your Business With Technetics Consulting!

-At Technetics Consulting, we offer expert IT security consulting services in Melbourne.
+At Technetics Consulting, we offer expert cyber security and IT services in Melbourne.
 If you need help securing your business from these common threats, don’t wait.
 Contact us online or give us a call at 1300 853 453 to schedule a consultation right away.